 Following sustained action from our global community including writing to their Senators and Representatives in Australia, Stop The Traffik handed in over 57,000 Freedom United names to Senators in November 2018.

 In November 2018 the Modern Slavery Act passed and despite the final text not including financial penalties for companies that don’t comply or providing for an Independent Commissioner, Australia’s Modern Slavery Act is still the strongest in the world.
 The Act requires businesses with a turnover of US$73million or more to publish annual statements detailing the risk of slavery in their supply chains and actions they are taking to address the problem.
-It goes beyond the UK’s Modern Slavery Act of 2015 by requiring the government’s own spending to be reported on.
+It goes beyond the UK’s Modern Slavery Act of 2015 by requiring statements to address seven mandatory criteria, including risks in the business’ operations and supply chains and the actions taken to address those risks.
+Furthermore, the Australian government will operate a central registry of statements and has the power to publicly name those companies that fail to comply.